phamdinhtuan200382/8-Week-SQL-Challenge/README.md

 * [🥑 Case Study #3 - Foodie-Fi](https://8weeksqlchallenge.com/case-study-3/)
 * [💰 Case Study #4 - Data Bank](https://8weeksqlchallenge.com/case-study-4/)

 In project, I used Jupyter Notebook with SQLite library to run code.

-You can see my solutions above and comment with me your other solutions.
+I'm happy if you see my solutions above and comment with me your other solutions.